semmypurewal/duktape-jsi/cesu8/README.md

 # CESU-8 ANSI C header library

-This is an ANSI C header library that implements some basic utility functions that convert between [CESU-8](https://www.unicode.org/reports/tr26/) and [UTF-8](https://en.wikipedia.org/wiki/UTF-8) Unicode representations.
+This is an ANSI C header library that implements some basic utility functions that converts c-style strings from [CESU-8](https://www.unicode.org/reports/tr26/) to [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and vice-versa.

 From the [associated technical report](https://www.unicode.org/reports/tr26/):